rarebkcat/rarebkcat.github.io/_pages/DCRM-manuals/dcrmb.md

 publisher, distributor, etc., statement; see 4C4.1.)
 When supplying the place, give a justification in a note if necessary.
 [Paris]
-(Comment: Imprint reads: “à l’enseigne de l’éléphant,” the trade sign of a Parisian printer)
+(Comment: Imprint reads: "à l’enseigne de l’éléphant," the trade sign of a Parisian printer)
 [London]
-(Comment: Imprint reads: “sold in St. Paul’s Church Yard”) AREA 4.
+(Comment: Imprint reads: "sold in St. Paul’s Church Yard") AREA 4.
 PUBLICATION, DISTRIBUTION, ETC.
 Descriptive Cataloging of Rare Materials (Books) 87 4B12.
 Place of publication, distribution, etc., uncertain or unknown